Release Notes for Version 0.99 (Water Lily)

 A new predicate, flora_query, can now be used to send

-arbitrary queries to FLORA-2 from the Prolog side.
+arbitrary queries to Flora-2 from the Prolog side.
 This means that one

-can use the XSB C or Java interfaces to send queries to FLORA-2 through
+can use the XSB C or Java interfaces to send queries to Flora-2 through

 an intermediate Prolog module.